-"...visiting the sins of the parents upon the children."
+"...visiting the sins of the parents upon the children to the third and fourth generations...."
 (14:18)

-The Hebrew word poke'd (used here for "visiting") may also be translated in the sense of "missing" (as in v'lo nefkad mimenu ish [31:49]).
+The Hebrew word poke'd (used here for "visiting") may also be translated in the sense of "missing" (as in v'lo nefkad mimenu ish [Bamidbar 31:49]).

 The pasuk then could be construed to read: Diminishing the sins of the parents for the sake of the children, i.e., if parents have good children, their sins will be forgiven for the sake of their children's merits.